hatf0/leetcode-rs/README.md

 ### Easy
 ### Medium
 - [ ] 15.
 3Sum: brute-force solution only, need to optimize
+- [ ] 17.
+Letter Combinations of a Phone Number
 ### Hard
 - [ ] 10.
 Regular Expression Matching